jcaw/talon_draft_window/README.md

+*NOTE:* This is my personal fork of the original Talon Draft Window script.
+It has changes that are dependent on my own talon config, so the information in this repo may be misleading or wrong.

+---

 This reposiory is a [Talon](https://talonvoice.com/) script that allows you to more easily edit prose style text via a task-specific UI.
 It currently requires the beta version of Talon.

 # Usage

-The `draft_window.talon` file depends on functions and lists defined by the [knausj\_talon](https://github.com/knausj85/knausj_talon) repo.
+~~The `draft_window.talon` file depends on functions and lists defined by the [knausj\_talon](https://github.com/knausj85/knausj_talon) repo.
 Once you have knausj set up you can just drop this folder in next to it in the Talon user scripts directory (~/.talon/user/ under Linux).
-Alternatively you can edit the `draft_window.talon` file for your needs.
+Alternatively you can edit the `draft_window.talon` file for your needs.~~

 Once that's set up, an example voice command session might go like: